nboldhq/docs/src/api/production/reference/README.md

-# Documentation for SalesTim API
+# Documentation for nBold API

 <a name="documentation-for-api-endpoints"></a>
 ## Documentation for API Endpoints

-All URIs are relative to *https://api.salestim.io/api/v1.0*
+All URIs are relative to *https://api.nbold.co/production*

 Class | Method | HTTP request | Description
 ------------ | ------------- | ------------- | -------------